 Professor of Ecology in the Department of Biology at Université de Sherbrooke.
 Associate editor of Molecular Ecology and Molecular Ecology Resources.

 Vice-Director for Science at the Kharkevich Institute for Information Transmission Problems.
-Professor of Bioinformatics at the Lomonosov Moscow State University, Skolkovo Institute of Science and Technology, and Higher School of Economics.
+Professor of the Lomonosov Moscow State University, Skolkovo Institute of Science and Technology, and Higher School of Economics.
 Member of Academia Europaea.
 Recipient of the 2007 Baev Prize of the Russian Academy of Sciences.
-Member of Editorial Boards of PeerJ, PLOS Biology, Journal of Bacteriology, BMC Bioinformatics, Biology Direct.
+Member of Editorial Boards of PeerJ and Biology Direct.